VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ### TypeScript

-When we started building the component library, I felt TypeScript is essential for two reasons.
+When we started building the component library, I considered TypeScript essential for two reasons.
 By enforcing type safety at build time, we catch bugs much faster, which from a project management standpoint is much cheaper.
 More importantly, building our APIs in TypeScript is a huge help to library consumers on application development teams by facilitating type checking on their end and code completion in their IDEs.